Relative Locators in Selenium

 Chaining Relative locators

-Suppose we need to click on the “Get a Demo” button which is below the “Text Section” area and to the right of the “Get started free” link.
-This can be achieved by combining the below() and toRightOf() method to land on the “Get a demo” button.
+Consider a case where the “Get a Demo” button needs to be located.
+It appears below the “Text Section” and to the right of the “Get Started Free” link.
+This can be achieved by chaining the below() and toRightOf() methods.

 Conclusion